Your state pension and benefits

 The state pension entitlement rules changed radically on 6 April 2016, for men born on or after 6 April 1951 and women born on or after 6 April 1953.

-The government introduced a single-tier state pension with a ‘full level’ of £155.65 a week (£8,092 a year).
+The government introduced a single-tier state pension with a ‘full level’ of £159.55 a week (£8,297 a year) in 2017/18, rising to £164.35 in 2018/19.
 We explain more about these terms below.
 The previous system, where you could pay full National Insurance (NI) and get additional state pension - or you decided to ‘contract out’ of doing this – was scrapped.